-DAN 180: Dance Appreciation: The World of Dance 3 Credits 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours Fulfills Core Elements: 7 13 14
+DAN 180 Dance Appreciation: The World of Dance 3 credits Level I Prerequisites: Basic skills testing not required 0 lecture, 45 lab, 0 clinical, 0 other, 45 total contact hours

 This is an introduction to dance and movement of many of the world's cultures.
 After learning the socio-cultural relevance of each dance style, students will be encouraged to express themselves through basic movement exercises patterned after the culture being studied.
 Owing to the nature of dance, a high emphasis will be placed on video and experiential learning and presentation.